 1. Visit an Aquarium

-If your little one loves bath time, imagine her face when she meets a real dolphin or a swimming sea turtle.
-Way cooler than the bucket of beloved bathtub toys at home!
+If your baby loves bath time, imagine their reaction to a real aquarium.
+It is a fun step up from the bucket of beloved bathtub toys at home.
 Visual stimulation awaits as your baby is bound to marvel at the sights, splashes, and sounds that an aquarium offers.
 You can even pack your baby’s favorite sea creature stuffy for the car ride and create a music playlist with ocean-themed undertones.
 Think classics like “The Little Mermaid” soundtrack, “Baby Beluga,” and “Baby Shark,” so you can have an interactive sing-along on the way to your underwater adventure.

 At the end of your trip, pop into the gift shop and select a memorable birthday souvenir to commemorate the outing.
 Once you’re back home, you can end the day with a bedtime bath and let your little fish enjoy splashing around with her birthday gift.
 That’s bound to bring a smile to both of your faces whenever it’s time to get squeaky clean.